networkdynamics/PolNeAR/README.md

 The attribution objects also know which sentences they are involved in, so if you have an attribution, you can easily get the implicated sentences:

-	>>> print annotated_article.attributions['E1'].get_sentence_ids()
+	>>> print article_annotated.attributions['E1'].get_sentence_ids()
 	set([1, 2])

-This shows that the attribution `'E1'` is found in sentences 1 and 2 (the second and third sentences in the document).
+This shows that the attribution `'E1'` is found in sentences 1 and 2 (due to zero indexing, these are the second and third sentences in the document).

 Another way to access attribution information is on tokens themselves.
-If you are iterate over the tokens of the document or a particular sentence, you can check whether that token plays a role in an attribution.
+If you iterate over the tokens of the document or a particular sentence, you can check whether that token plays a role in an attribution.
 Recall that, in the `AttributedText` object, `token`s are `dict`-like.
 The `'attributions'` key provides a dictionary that indicates what role the token plays in any attributions.
 We already know that sentence `1` has an attribution in it, so let's use it as an example:

 	>>> for token in annotated_text.sentences[1]['tokens']: